Thermal Zone

 Reading the Temperature

-The phyCORE-AM62x processor has 1 physical location (thermal zone) where the temperature can be monitored.
-The available zone can be accessed in the Linux directory /sys/class/thermal/thermal_zone0.
+The AM62x processor has 1 physical location (thermal zone) where the temperature can be monitored.
+Thermal zone 0, for example, can be accessed in the Linux directory /sys/class/thermal/thermal_zone0.

 • To output the temperature of thermal zone 0 run the following command: